 See also the Universities UK Accommodation Code of Practice.

 The Jesus College Bylaws can be viewed here.

-The Jesus College Code of Practise on Freedom of Speech can be viewed here.
+The Jesus College Code of Practice on Freedom of Speech can be viewed here.

-The Jesus College Code of Practise on Children and Vulnerable Adults can be viewed here.
+The Jesus College Code of Practice on Children and Vulnerable Adults can be viewed here.

 Jesus College complies with the Age Appropriate Design Code for the safeguarding of children’s personal data when using online services, which can be found here.